Pay the man. Wade LeBlanc shines on contract day and Mariners edge Angels for eighth consecutive win

 Jean Segura started it with a double before the bases loaded when Mitch Haniger and Nelson Cruz drew back-to-back walks.

-Then more Angels injuries.
 Kyle Seager followed with a hit and two runners scored when right fielder Chris Young stumbled on the Safeco Field grass and tumbled to the ground.
-Seager charged into second base because of it, the Mariners took a 2-0 lead and Young soon after was helped off of the field.
+Seager charged into second base because of it, the Mariners took a 2-0 lead.
+Young soon after was helped off of the field.

-LeBlanc just kept pitching like the secured starter in this rotation that he is – and secured through the 2019 season, too, with a chance to earn up to $32 million with performance bonuses with cub options into the 2022 season
+It was enought for LeBlanc, who is now secured through the 2019 season with a chance to earn up to $32 million with performance bonuses and cub options into the 2022 season

-He left a cutter belt high for Andrelton Simmons, who obliged with a solo home run lasered over the left field wall.
-But LeBlanc then retired the next 11 batters he faced and struck out Ohtani on one of his trademark 87-mph fastballs in his final frame.
+His one mistake — he left a cutter belt high for Andrelton Simmons, who obliged with a solo home run over the left field wall — gave the Angels their only run.
+LeBlanc then retired the next 11 batters he faced and struck out Shoei Ohtani on one of his trademark 87-mph fastballs in his final frame.

-Nelson Cruz, the recently turned 38-year-old gave the Mariners an insurance run with a solo homer in the bottom of the eighth, his 22nd of the season.
+Los Angeles entered the game with 12 players on the disabled list, not including Ohtani, the two-way star from Japan who might not pitch the rest of the season because of a strained ulnar collateral ligament.
+But he was deemed to still be OK to hit and he was the Angels’ DH in his first game since June 4.

 A few takeaways: